Top 5: Faculty Face-to-Face Guidance

-How do I help my student if they need money or computer?
+How do I help my students if they need money or a computer?

 Palomar College’s Foundation is offering emergency grants in the amounts of $100 – $250 to help assist students with technology, internet access, work-gap challenges or essential needs.
 Please direct your student to the application on the Foundation’s website by clicking here.

-How do I help my student if they don’t have the class textbook?
+How do I help my students if they don’t have the class textbook?

-- The Foundation is awarding emergency grants that can be used for textbooks: Emergency Funds – Gene Jackson Emergency Loan or Emergency Funds – Palomar Foundation.
+- The Foundation is awarding emergency grants that can be used for textbooks: Emergency Funds – Palomar Foundation.

 - The bookstore is partnering with publishers for free eBooks – it’s worth a try to see if your textbook is included in case your students don’t have copies.
 Be sure to have the ISBN, Title, and Edition information for your students (details here).

 - Palomar College Library is also offering guidance for faculty with copyright and finding electronic copies of textbooks (click here).